rinaxosman/neural_ir_system/README.md

 - 1 key difference between BERT and TF-IDF is how they handle the text.
 BERT uses something called Byte Pair Encoding (BPE), which breaks down words into smaller parts so it can understand rare words or even typos.
 That helps it a lot.
 TF-IDF on the other hand just chops words down through stemming or tokenization, like turning "running" into "run", and that removes important context.
 Since TF-IDF doesn’t get word relationships or deeper meaning, it ends up being less accurate.

+- As an experiment, i also tried a different pretrained model: multi-qa-mpnet-base-dot-v1, which is actually optimized for retrieval tasks using dot-product instead of cosine similarity.
+Surprisingly, the results were slightly worse than with the original BERT model we used (msmarco-distilbert-base-v3).
+For title + text, the MAP dropped a little to 0.6071 and P@10 dropped to 0.06567, while our original BERT model got 0.61009 and 0.066 respectively.
+So even though multi-qa-mpnet was supposed to be more retrieval focused, it didn’t give us better scores on this specific dataset.

 ### Model 2 (USE)
 - From our tests, the Universal Sentence Encoder (USE) model did even better than TF-IDF and in some ways even better than BERT.
 Just like the others, it ranked the top document correctly for both Query 1 and Query 3.
 But what stood out is how confident USE seemed in its rankings.
 For example, in Query 1, the second document got a 0.7541 score in USE, compared to only 0.5980 in BERT.
 In Query 3, USE gave the second one 0.6501 while BERT had 0.6373.